jt1001/fullstack-Project/README.md

 For testing I used:

--JUnit = For integration testing which allowed me to test if the HTTP endpoints were working with my CRUD based HTTP requests -MockMVC = used to act as an external service like Postman by fulfilling the mock HTTP requests.
+-JUnit = For integration testing which allowed me to test if the HTTP endpoints were working with my CRUD based HTTP requests.

+-MockMVC = used to act as an external service like Postman by fulfilling the mock HTTP requests.

 -Mockito = For unit testing, this helps create mock data so we can test the responses that we are expecting to receive.

 -ObjectMapper = this converts the received response into JSON which allows us to be able to use the API request JSON format.

 Over testing coverage came up to 94.1%